socius-org/RedditHarbor/README.md

 | ❌ | Public Beta | Stability and Flexibility |
 | ❌ | Public | Production-ready |

-Sure, here is an improved beginning section of the README.md:

 ## Prerequisites

 **Reddit API**: You need a Reddit account to access the Reddit API.
 Follow [Reddit's API guide](https://www.reddit.com/wiki/api/) to register as a developer and create a script app.
 This will provide the credentials needed to authenticate with Reddit.